 Hope is a progressive anti-poverty charity that works to improve the lives of anyone affected by poverty and exclusion, including those affected by homelessness, addiction and poor mental health; through providing services, training, campaigning and advocacy

 Hope is a community charity owned by local people, doing good things in Northampton for local people:

-- We provide practical services that help people survive poverty and homelessness
+- We provide practical services and things that help people survive poverty and homelessness

-- We help people to leave poverty and homelessness through giving training and skills to improve employability
+- We help people to access training and skills to improve employability

-- We campaign against poverty and negative attitudes and poor treatment towards our client group
+- We campaign against poverty and negative attitudes and poor treatment towards people on low incomes